-This is Part One of a BuzzFeed News investigation.
+This is Part 1 of a BuzzFeed News investigation.

 Down the road from the crocodile ponds inside Nepal’s renowned Chitwan National Park, in a small clearing shaded by sala trees, sits a jail.
 Hira Chaudhary went there one summer night with boiled green maize and chicken for her husband, Shikharam, a farmer who had been locked up for two days.